Comparative price levels for investment

 The results of the surveys are expressed in price level indices (PLIs), which provide a comparison of countries' price levels with respect to the EU average.

 Figure 1 shows the 2016 PLIs for total investment.
-Iceland, Norway and Switzerland record the highest price levels for investments, with PLIs of 146, 144 and 141, respectively.
-On the other end of the spectrum, the least expensive countries for investments are the former Yugoslav Republic of Macedonia and Albania, both with PLIs of 56, followed by Turkey and Bosnia and Herzegovina with PLIs of 58 and 62, respectively.
+Norway, Iceland and Switzerland record the highest price levels for investments, with PLIs of 148, 148 and 140, respectively.
+On the other end of the spectrum, the least expensive countries for investment are Turkey, the former Yugoslav Republic of Macedonia and Albania, with PLIs of 55, 57 and 57, respectively.

 Machinery, equipment and other products

 The results show that Denmark is the most expensive EU Member State for total machinery and equipment, and for transport equipment.
-Among the EU Member States, Cyprus, Malta and the Netherlands show the highest prices for metal products and equipment, for electrical and optical equipment, and for software, respectively.
+Among the EU Member States, Sweden, Cyprus and the Netherlands show the highest prices for metal products and equipment, for electrical and optical equipment, and for software, respectively.

 Among all 37 countries, Iceland is the most expensive country for total machinery and equipment, for electrical and optical equipment, and for software.
 Switzerland has the highest price level for metal products and equipment, while Norway has the highest prices for transport equipment.

 Poland remains the cheapest country for total machinery and equipment when taking into account all 37 countries.
-Within subcategories, the lowest price levels can be found inside the EU.
+Within sub-categories, the lowest price levels for metal products and equipment and for transport equipment can be found outside the EU, in Turkey and Bosnia and Herzegovina respectively.

 At the bottom of the table, variation coefficients are provided for the euro area (EA-19), the European Union (EU-28) and the group of all countries participating in the program (All 37).
 The variation coefficient is defined as the standard deviation of the PLIs of the respective group of countries as percentage of their average PLI.
 The higher the variation coefficient, the higher is the price dispersion in the respective category.